 Significant Progress in Cystic Fibrosis Treatment

-We are thrilled to announce that RCT2100, a drug investigated in the FLAMINGO study conducted by NZCR, has received Orphan Drug Designation from the U.S. Food and Drug Administration (FDA) for the treatment of Cystic Fibrosis (CF).
-This designation marks a crucial milestone in the development of new therapies for this challenging genetic condition.
+We are thrilled to announce that RCT2100, an inhaled medication trialled in the FLAMINGO study conducted by NZCR, has received Orphan Drug Designation from the U.S. Food and Drug Administration (FDA) for the treatment of Cystic Fibrosis (CF).
+Orphan Drug Designation is a regulatory status granted by government bodies, like the FDA, to drugs intended to treat rare diseases This designation marks a crucial milestone in the development of new therapies for this challenging genetic condition.

 The FDA’s Orphan Drug Designation provides significant incentives for the development of treatments for rare diseases like CF, potentially accelerating the availability of new options for patients.